MicrosoftDocs/Viva/Viva/goals/inviting-and-removing-a-user.md

 ## FAQ (Frequently asked questions)

 1. **Who can be invited/granted access to Viva Goals?**
-    1. There are two user types in AAD - Members and Guests.
+    1. There are two user types in Azure AD - Members and Guests.
 Only members can be invited/provisioned to access Viva Goals and not guest users.

 1. **Can any group in Azure Active Directory be invited to Viva Goals?**
     1. Any group in Azure Active Directory, Security Groups, Distribution groups, and Microsoft 365 groups can be invited to Viva Goals.

 1. **How many groups can be invited?**
-    1. There is no limit on the number of groups that can be added into Viva Goals.
+    1. There's no limit on the number of groups that can be added into Viva Goals.

 1. **If only one group can be added, how can administrators invite an entire organization to Viva Goals?**
     1. To invite an entire organization, we recommend users nest all existing groups or include all members as part of a single group.